Breastfeeding may be natural, but it isn't automatic (Volk 2009).

 Although knowing this won’t solve all your sleeping troubles, it may help to realize that there is nothing wrong with you or your baby if you aren’t sleeping like logs.
 In fact, long bouts of deep sleep may put babies at increased risk of SIDS (McKenna et al 1999).
 As Western sleep researchers are becoming aware of the anthropological evidence, they are coming to revise their notions about sleep disorders.

-Read more in my article about
+Read more in my article about night wakings.

-Dangerously sleep deprived?
+9. Dangerously sleep deprived?
 Consider occasional bottle-feeding.

-Should you accept that offer from Grandma to babysit (and bottle feed) while you take a long nap?
+Should you accept that offer from a friend to babysit (and bottle feed) while you take a long nap?
 Lactation experts discourage new moms from bottle feeding babies for the first 3-4 weeks.
 The fear is that supplemental feeds will lead to a decreased milk supply and endanger successful breastfeeding in the long-term.
 Some workers also worry about “nipple confusion”—the idea that babies will become accustomed to the ease of sucking milk from a bottle and will subsequently reject the more challenging human breast.

-Just as importantly, full breasts may interfere with the quality of your milk supply.
+Just as importantly, full breasts can interfere with the quality of your milk supply.
 When breasts are full, the milk that comes out is low-fat “foremilk.”
 Only when breasts are soft—more empty—do breasts start to produce the higher-fat hind milk.
 Babies presented with full breasts may fill up on low-fat milk, which can cause colic and gastric problems (Woolridge 1995).
 Such babies may also have to feed more frequently to get enough calories.

-Don't stress about giving equal time to each breast
+11. Don't stress about giving equal time to each breast